Meihekou: Administrative divisions

+Population

+During the 2010s the city experienced a population drop of over 30%.
+Nevertheless, by the 2020s, Meihekou experienced a 60% population growth rate, with the inhabitants going from 300,000 by mid-2010s to 420,000 in 2023.

+Economy

+Meihekou was known as a center of agriculture and heavy industry.
+In recent years, the city has developed an alimentation industry, and also has promoted tourism.

 Transportation

 Meihekou is a regional transport hub, connecting the Shenji (Shenyang−Jilin City; 沈吉铁路), the Simei (Siping−Meihekou; 四梅铁路), and the Meiji (Meihekou−Ji'an 梅集铁路) Railways.
 The highways that pass through the area are the Heida (Heihe−Dalian) Highway and the Jixi (Ji'an−Xilinhot) Highway.